 DABC provides workshops across BC to share information on provincial and federal (CPP-D) disability benefits, the Registered Disability Savings Plan (RDSP), Disability Tax Credit (DTC), income tax filing and emergency preparedness.

 Most of our workshops are provided free of charge.
-However, we ask that a minimum of ten participants be confirmed for workshops outside of Metro Vancouver.
+However, we ask that a minimum of ten participants be confirmed for all our workshops.